MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab6_Create_flow.md

 ### Task 4: Enter some sample data

+> **Note:**
-Note: If you completed Lab 5 – build a Model-Driven app, you can skip this task and move directly to Task 5.
+If you completed Lab 5 – Build a model-driven app, you can skip this task and move directly to Task 5.

 1. Using the navigation on the left, select **Apps**.